 Conclusion:

-That Tuesday morning panic I mentioned at the start?
-It ended five minutes later when a simple power cycle brought my USB drive back to life.
-My presentation was saved, and I learned valuable lessons about USB troubleshooting that I'm now sharing with you.
+That Tuesday morning panic?
+It lasted five minutes after a simple power cycle restored my USB drive.
+My presentation was safe, and I gained USB troubleshooting tips that I’m passing along to you today.

 ---